 The Japanese media define the phenomenon as a symptom of a drift of the new generations.

-In popular culture, Japanese singles who are apparently uninterested in finding romantic or sexual partners are called "herbivores" and those who actively seek romantic partners are "carnivores".
+In popular culture, Japanese singles seemingly uninterested in finding romantic or sexual partners are called “herbivores,” and those who actively seek romantic partners are “carnivores.”

-"This 'herbivorous' phenomenon, if it really exists, has been hotly debated for a decade in Japan, but there is a lack of representative data at the national level, "says Dr. Peter Ueda, epidemiology expert and latest author of research published in PLOS ONE journal.
+“This 'herbivorous' phenomenon, if it actually exists, has been the subject of heated debate for a decade now Japan, but nationally representative data is lacking,” says Dr. Peter Ueda, epidemiology expert and latest author of research published in PLOS ONE journal.

 Millions more singles in Japan